clux/kubecon2022/source/slides.md

 notes:
 - all sorts of lofty ideas as to why you might choose rust over go here, and you are likely self-selecting, but there are concerns
-- but to some extent we are playing catch up, and need community support (limited amount of people applying elbow grease atm)
+- we are playing catch up, and need community support (more obscure features might require elbow grease)
+- on the plus side the main kubernetes generics (what we rewrite) dont change very often
 - but there are things we don't have yet like protobuf support and apply configurations
-- so up to us to convince you that it's still worth giving kube-rs a try

 ---
 ### Rust Kubernetes Client